rishirdua/til/javascript/prototypingCharacterClasses.md

 #Prototype Your (Character) Class#

-Continuing in using Javascript to build D&D characters I decided to use prototypes to build characters.
+Continuing in using Javascript to build D&D characters, I decided to use prototypes.

 ```javascript
 function Character (name, dr, profession, hd, castingAbility) {